 About Hayden Cannon

-I work for the Department of Environment and Conservation (DEC) where I go out into the field helping to maintain and conserve DEC estate (nature reserves).
-This job suits me very well as I am a keen conservationist and wildlife photographer so my work helps support my photography.
+I worked for the Department of Parks and Wildlife (DPAW) where I go out into the field helping to maintain and conserve DPAW estate (nature reserves) for 10 years.
+This job suited me very well as I am a keen conservationist and wildlife photographer so my work helped support my photography.

 I hope that through my photos I can show you a different world, a world that we don't often stop to look at and really take in.
-To show you something you don't often see and to see things from another perspective.
+To show you something you don't often see and to see things from another perspective a secret window into the life of nature.
 I will never stop learning in this field of work and you never lose that feeling when you capture the perfect shot and share that moment with others.

 So here I am sharing my unique moments with you, I hope you enjoy the photos in the gallery.
 Please comment and tell me a bit about yourself, or if you prefer you can email me via the website.

 Thanks for dropping by and learning a bit about me : )